 Brain dumps are a great tool for getting things off your chest and out of your mind.
+But before you jump to the free brain dump worksheet I have for you make sure to read through how to organize the chaos and how to use a brain dump effectively.

 You can use them to get rid of bad habits or negative emotions.
 Brain dumping can even help you figure out what you want to do next in a hard situation.